Robert Bordone, Senior Fellow, Harvard Law School

-Robert C. Bordone is the Thaddeus R. Beal Clinical Professor of Law at Harvard Law School and the Director and Founder of the Harvard Negotiation & Mediation Clinical Program.
-He teaches several courses at Harvard Law School including the school’s flagship Negotiation Workshop.
+Robert C. Bordone is a Senior Fellow at Harvard Law School and a Visiting Clinical Professor of Conflict Transformation at the Boston University School of Theology.
+Previously, he was a Thaddeus R. Beal Clinical Professor of Law at Harvard Law School and a Director and Founder of the Harvard Negotiation & Mediation Clinical Program.
+He taught several courses at Harvard Law School including the school’s flagship Negotiation Workshop.

 In 2007, Professor Bordone received The Albert Sacks-Paul Freund Teaching Award at Harvard Law School, presented annually to a single member of the Harvard faculty for teaching excellence, mentorship of students, and general contributions to the life of the Law School.